Break-even/Documentation/git.md

 Recommended is a version of [Semantic Versioning](https://semver.org/)

 Tags are useful for version handling.
 Update the version number and push with the tag e.g `1.5.2` on the *master* branch.
-Any commits after that tag are snapshots of the next minor version e.g. `1.6.0-SNAPSHOT`.
+Any commits after that tag are considered snapshots of the next minor version e.g. `1.6.0-SNAPSHOT`.
+If it only contains patches, then specify the next patch version instead on release e.g. `1.5.3`.